 I can not determine her eye color from this photo, but I could examine the shape and describe that.
 I’ll put it on my To-Do List, but if you have suggestions, I’d love to hear them.

 For her skin, it looks smooth and young.
 Standing in such a pose on a ship can generate numerous emotions, but I can imagine her smiling brightly as this is her honeymoon vacation to Niagara Falls.

 Her hair is dark and pinned back in the style typical of this time period.

 Now, this is a working description based on one photo.
-If I had more photos of my ancestor, I can add more details.
-In upcoming posts, I’ll share adjectives that can be useful when you’re lacking the words to describe your ancestor’s physical appearance.
+If I had more photos of my ancestor, I could add more details.
+In upcoming posts, I’ll share adjectives that can be useful when you lack the words to describe your ancestor’s physical appearance.
 I’ll also share tips on where to find details about their appearance.
 Stay tuned.

 What great physical descriptions have written about your ancestors?
 Share your writing samples or links to the samples in the comments below.
 Part of the fun of genealogy and writing is sharing and receiving feedback.